arangodb/arangodb/js/client/modules/@arangodb/README.md

 # Arango DB test infrasturcture
 ## Philosophy
-All the code structure and the test infrastructure works in a way to
+All the code structure and the test infrastructure works in a way
-- have results in all (worst-) cases
+- to have results in all (worst-) cases
 - that it must not lock up, and terminate in a reasonable timeframe under all circumstances
-- waste as little host resources as possible ->
+- to waste as little host resources as possible ->
   - detect lockups and abort tests (C++ / JS infrastructure)
   - have a well established timeout and deadline mechanism
   - have a subprocess monitoring to abort as fast as possible if spawned processes go away (i.e. clusters may get hell slow once instances are missing)
-- collect as much data from the system as possible
+- to collect as much data from the system as possible
-- compress the data to present the user with a most compact result
+- to compress the data to present the user with a most compact result
-- Timeout is for individual integration testsuites.
+- to have a Timeout for individual integration testsuites.
 Its 15 minutes by default.
-- Deadline is for the total load of tests.
+- to have a Deadline for the total chunk of tests of one run.

 ## files concerned